jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2021-02-12-interview-symphony-of-heaven.md

 <br>

-*Favorite book of the Bible and why?*
+*Favorite book of the Bible?*

-**Logan-** That goes back and forth between Ecclesiastes, Proverbs, Psalms, Job and then as far as New Testament goes, I'd have to say Romans, Colossians, and Revelation, especially the individual letters to the individual churches in the first few chapters.
+**Logan:** That goes back and forth between Ecclesiastes, Proverbs, Psalms, Job and then as far as New Testament goes, I'd have to say Romans, Colossians, and Revelation, especially the individual letters to the individual churches in the first few chapters.

-**David-** My name is David so I might be a little biased haha, but it will always be the Psalms and Proverbs.
+**David:** My name is David so I might be a little biased haha, but it will always be the Psalms and Proverbs.

-**Mason-** Proverbs, Job, Isaiah, Daniel, and Matthew.
+**Mason:** Proverbs, Job, Isaiah, Daniel, and Matthew.
 To me, a lot of wisdom can be derived from these.
 Of course that does not exclude the others, but these are the ones that have meant the most to me.

-**Eero-** I think I have read Proverbs most.
+**Eero:** I think I have read Proverbs most.

 <br>